Spacial/awesome-systools/README.md

 - [cartography](https://github.com/lyft/cartography): Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a Neo4j database.
 - [hardinfo](https://github.com/lpereira/hardinfo): System profiler and benchmark tool for Linux systems
 - [hotspot](https://github.com/kdab/hotspot): The Linux perf GUI for performance analysis.
+- [Busychild](https://github.com/h0mbre/busychild): a pstree mod that prints other helpful information and with added functionality

 ### Red Hat/Fedora